KHME: Analog-to-digital conversion

-KHME (as KOTA-TV) shut down its analog signal, over VHF channel 3, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition VHF channel 2.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 3.
+KHME (as KOTA-TV) shut down its analog signal, over VHF channel 3, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition VHF channel 2, using virtual channel 3.

 KHME also operates a fill-in translator on channel 18 that serves the immediate part of the Rapid City area.